 They have each other.
 They can hold hands on the first day of school, and I fully intend to take advantage of this.
 I used to think my twins would run into school and never look back – I’m now not so sure that they will.
 These days, before saying goodbye they tend to hang off my legs and say ‘but I need ANOTHER CUDDLE’ 34 times (each).
 And I think they may also have twigged that school involves a certain amount of something called sitting down, which they’re not big fans of.
 So I feel reassured that they will have each other and that, initially, this will make the transition easier for them.
 They’re happy together and they’ve never really been split up for any period of time.
 I don’t want to make starting school harder than it has to be for them.

-So yes, think about what will suit your twins but don’t feel bad about taking the more practical considerations into account as well.
-School is a huge change for everyone, so I’m all for making it as easy as possible.
+So yes, think about what will suit your twins but don’t feel bad about taking practical considerations into account as well.
+School is a huge change for everyone, so I’m all for making it as easy as possible for the whole family.